 Photographic Red Eye

 Red eye is caused by single-flash cameras.
-The flash produces an extremely bright light that illuminates the subject in order to obtain and fast-action photograph.
+The flash produces an extremely bright light that illuminates the subject in order to obtain a fast-action photograph.
 The light is so bright and the photograph taken so quickly, that some of the light reflects off the choroid and back through the pupil to be captured in the photograph.
 The choroid is red because it is highly vascular.
 In other words, red eye is a photograph of the blood vessels behind your retina!

 Double-flash cameras solve the problem by exposing the eye to a first flash of bright light and then pausing to give the pupils time to constrict.
 The second flash of light illuminates the subject so the picture can be taken.
 The smaller pupils reduce the amount of light escaping from the inside of the eye and thus the red appearance of the pupil.